 Meanwhile, I’m having virtual birthday cake today until I get to New York on Friday.
 Then it’s a beeline to a baked goods emporium the moment I land at JFK.
 Your suggestions for where to find chocolate cake with vegan buttercream icing are most welcome.
 Bonus if I can buy just a slice.
 Because.
 You know what happens when you buy a whole cake and there’s only two people in the household.

 Thanks for popping over today.
 I’ll try to post my weird and wacky Instagram birthday story here later…

-Today I turn 53, and this is, so far, my best year ever.
+This is, so far, my best year ever.